Welcome to today's edition of the Rush 24-7 podcast.

 And so last Friday, in stumbled Senators Lindsey Graham, John Thune, Saxby Chambliss, Bob Corker, and Johnny Isaacson, alongside five Senate Democrats.

-What they did was throw every vulnerable Democrat and Obama a life preserver, and that's because the plan is a Democrat giveaway.
+What they did was throw every vulnerable Democrat and Obama a life-preserver, and that's because the plan is a Democrat giveaway.

 New production on offshore federal lands is left to state legislatures, and then in only four coastal states.

-The regulatory hurdles are huge, and the bill bars drilling within 50 miles of the coast, putting off-limits some of the most productive areas, Alaska's and war, thus still a no-go, if this Becomes law.
+The regulatory hurdles are huge, and the bill bars drilling within 50 miles of the coast, putting off-limits some of the most productive areas, Alaska's, and war, thus still a no-go, if this becomes law.

-$84 billion in tax credits, subsidies, and federal handouts for alternative fuels and renewables.
+The highlight of this bill that five Republicans joined five Democrats in, the highlight, $84 billion in tax credits, subsidies, and federal handouts for alternative fuels and renewables.

 It's the Democrats that are running around touting alternatives and renewables.